 decimal points, to get 12.

-as we still haven't applied our denominator.
+But 12 isn't our final answer, since we still haven't applied our denominator.
 Since we know the product

 of 0.06 and 0.2 will have 3 decimal places, we move the decimal point 3

 places to the left to get our solution: 0.012.
 Now towel that decimal